dianavile/ReactTest/README.md

 - Write a function WITH COMPOSITION
 - Use the DOT RULE: DO ONE THING at the TIME.
 - React builds up pieces of a UI using __components__.
+- __composition__ plays a huge part in building React components.

+### Composition Recap
+- Composition occurs when simple functions are combined together to create more complex functions.
+- Think of each function as a single building block that does one thing (DOT).
+- __composition__ =  _combine these simple functions together to form a more complex function_.

 ```
 <Page />
 <Article />